 A mistake?
 Surely not.
 Well, you decide.
 The mistake would be basic, foundational, and in most areas of life would not matter at all.
 It would be a slight misinterpretation of the laws of logic as described by Aristotle and thus a tendency to reach incorrect conclusions by the use of reason.

 When we come across problems such as Mind/Matter or Existence/non-Existence we usually assume that these theories, being complementary and contradictory, can be treated as A and not-A for the dialectic, thus that one or the other theory must be true.
-Either Mind or Matter must be fundamental, such that either a mental or corporeal phenomenon is fundamental, or the universe would break the laws of thought and would be paradoxical.
+Either Mind or Matter must be fundamental, such that either a mental or corporeal phenomenon is fundamental, or the universe would break the laws of thought and be paradoxical.
 We usually see all metaphysical dualities in the same way, be it freewill/determinism, externalism/internalism, eternalism/presentism, Something/Nothing or one of countless other pairs.

 This assumption would be the mistake in the title.
 Once we make it then metaphysics becomes incomprehensible.
 Aristotle’s laws of excluded middle and non-contradiction[i] can only be a trustworthy method for deciding logical questions where they are applied to a legitimate contradictory pair of dialectical propositions.
 Are we quite sure that these pairs of opposing theories are dialectical contradiction in the form of A/not-A?
 If they are not then the laws would not apply.
 The correct identification of such pairs would be utterly crucial for the success of any philosophical investigation and yet we rarely see much attention paid to the issue.
 Aristotle gives a simple definition but it is commonly overlooked, and perhaps it is not a coincidence that philosophical investigations are commonly failures.

 Two prominent examples of this mistake can be found in physics and mysticism.
 It is quite often thought that quantum mechanics would require a modification to Aristotle’s laws, usually on the basis that the behaviour of fundamental particles appears to break them.
 To many people it would appear that a ‘wave-particle’ would be a case of A/not-A such that an electron must be one or the other, yet it appears to be both or neither.
-The problem does not compute.
 The law of the excluded middle seems to prevent an electron being neither, the law of contradiction seems to prevent it being both and yet it cannot be one or the other.
-More often than not the blame for this problem is assigned either to ordinary logic, as if it is flawed as a tool for describing the world, as conjectured by Heisenberg, or to the paradoxical nature of the universe, as if a true description of the world would contradict the laws of thought, as conjectured by Melhuish and Priest.
+More often than not the blame for this problem is assigned either to ordinary logic, as if it is flawed as a tool for describing the world as conjectured by Heisenberg, or to the paradoxical nature of the universe, as if a true description of the world would contradict the laws of thought, as conjectured by Melhuish and Priest.